How much is your car worth?

-Buick pays for scheduled maintenance on the Encore for 2 years and 24,000 miles.
-Buick will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Buick pays for the first scheduled maintenance on the Encore.
+Buick will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Fiat doesn’t pay scheduled maintenance for the 500X.

 There are almost 5 times as many Buick dealers as there are Fiat dealers, which makes it much easier should you ever need service under the Encore’s warranty.

 A reliable vehicle saves its owner time, money and trouble.
 Nobody wants to be stranded or have to be without a vehicle while it’s being repaired.
 Consumer Reports rates the Encore’s reliability 48 points higher than the 500X.